ShoSashko/DistribSystem/README.md

 # Overview

 This is a program which emulates fault-tolerant in-memory distirbuted log.
-The messages replicated in parallel (To introduce delay Secondary2 - delays response for 3 seconds)
+The messages replicated in parallel.
+To introduce eventual consistency Secondary1 delays request for 10 seconds.
+Secondary2 delays request for 20 seconds.

+# Branches
+iteration1 represents 1 iteration of replicated logs iteration2 represents 2 iteration with write concern and semi-synchronicity master - maintains latest iteration (currently 2).

 # Running the App